pantheonscience/pantheonscience.github.io/about.md

 permalink: /about/
 ---

-*Pantheon* is an intersection of reproducibility, workflows and examples.
-It is a home for examples of reproducible workflows for scientific computing.
+*Pantheon* is a home for examples of reproducible workflows for scientific computing.
 Projects determine the scope and the design and level of effort needed to publish their workflows.
 The goal is to provide maximum community impact with a minimal set of additional work.